AngleSum/docker-discord-bot/README.md

 # docker-discord-bot
-A discord bot script that manages a gcloud compute instance (vm)
+A simple discord bot script that manages a gcloud compute instance (vm)